sensei-hacker/super_drive_wipe/readme.md

 This tool supports ATA, SATA, and nvme drives, including drives using M.2 connectors.

+With many different types of drive sanitization available, and different drives supporting different methods, it can be difficult to manually determine which method can and should be used for a particular drive.
+Super Drive Wipe *automatically* queries the drive to determine which methods are are supported, and *automatically* sanitizes the drive with the best available methods.

-Super Drive Wipe supportd the following wipe methods:
+Super Drive Wipe supports the following wipe methods:
 * SATA security-erase
 * SATA security-erase-enhanced
 * SATA sanitize block erase